Table of Contents

 - the data has to be erased to comply with a legal requirement;

-This right is subject to mandatory retention periods under EU/local laws.
+This right is subject to mandatory retention periods under the Gibraltar laws.

 Right to restrict processing